ingonyama-zk/icicle/docs/docs/icicle/primitives/poseidon.md

     )
     .unwrap();
 ```
-For more examples using different configurations refer here.

 ## The Tree Builder

 The tree builder allows you to build Merkle trees using Poseidon.

 You can define both the tree's `height` and its `arity`.
 The tree `height` determines the number of layers in the tree, including the root and the leaf layer.
 The `arity` determines how many children each internal node can have.